torvalds/linux/Documentation/RCU/Design/Data-Structures/Data-Structures.rst

 process-level transitions.

-However, it turns out that when running in non-idle kernel context, the Linux kernel is fully capable of entering interrupt handlers that never exit and perhaps also vice versa.
+However, it turns out that when running in non-idle kernel context, the GNU/Linux kernel is fully capable of entering interrupt handlers that never exit and perhaps also vice versa.
 Therefore, whenever the ``->nesting`` field is incremented up from zero, the ``->nmi_nesting`` field is set to a large positive number, and